udip-rai/react-apps/README.md

 - Modify the toast error msg into something more meaningful as -
   - Error 400, Type Error etc are hard to catch for normal people
 - Create a hook that that calls axios requests in 1 call
+- Update all the types that were marked as any (bad practice)

 ## All my commits